clangen/autom8-legacy/readme.md

 If you're using the autom8 Linux server then you can easily configure port numbers and SSL certificates.

 Edit **/opt/autom8/share/autom8/config.json** (note, you can also copy it to **/etc/autom8/config.json**, which will take precedence).
 Update the **cert** and **key** values to point towards your preferred credentials.

+## Troubleshooting ##

+* Q1: I'm having problems installing nodejs on my older Raspberry Pi
+* A1: It's probably because you need an ARM V6 build.
+Try to use this deb: http://node-arm.herokuapp.com/node_latest_armhf.deb
+* Q2: The server doesn't seem to be starting
+* A2: Tail the logs and try to start it again, hopefully you will get some useful diagnostic output. `tail -f /tmp/autom8.log`